shawnthompson/aaact-aatia.github.io/content/newsletters/en/mai-2025-aaact-now-for-accessibility.md

 ---
 passportSection: false
 title: Mai 2025 AAACT Now for Accessibility
-otherLanguageTitle: L'AATIA maintenant pour l'accessibilité de mars Mai
+otherLanguageTitle: L'AATIA maintenant pour l'accessibilité de mai
-description: "**In this edition:** Scale-Up 017 - Occupational Therapists; guide dog training and workplace accommodation; introducing the AAACT bookmarklets toolbelt; National AccessAbility Week 2025; and more."
+description: "**In this edition:** We celebrate National AccessAbility Week and highlight events happening across the Government of Canada."
-introduction: Welcome to the March 2025 edition of AAACT Now for Accessibility, the newsletter from Shared Services Canada's (SSC) Accessibility, Accommodation and Adaptive Computer Technology (AAACT) team.
-In this edition you will find a guide to including accessibility into Information and Communication Technology (ICT) procurement; information to empower Managers; a GC employee initiative to help train guide dogs; as well as useful tips and upcoming events.
+introduction: >-
+  Spring has arrived, bringing warmer days and renewed energy!
+As the season blossoms, we’re excited to prepare for National AccessAbility Week (NAAW).
+  Read below for exciting NAAW events happening across the Government of Canada (GC) – don't miss out on the chance to make a difference!

+  ## On This Page

+  *  National AccessAbility Week 2025

+  *  AAACT Accessibility Trivia

+  *  Fostering Disability Allyship for a More Inclusive Public Service

+  *  Creating an Inclusive Workplace Culture

+  *  Embracing Digital Accessibility

+  *  Accessible Horizons NAAW Edition

+  *  How AAACT Can Help You?

+  *  Upcoming Accessibility Training

+  *  Global Accessibility Awareness Day

+  *  Shared Services Canada's Feedback Mechanism
 newsletterDate: 2025-03-26
 ---
 ## Accessible Horizons Live Event